Religion in Tonga: Religious freedom

 The constitution of Tonga establishes the freedom of religion, with the qualification that this freedom is not used to "commit evil" or to otherwise violate the law.
 The constitution forbids commercial transactions on Sundays in accordance with the Christian Sabbath, although the tourism industry is granted some exceptions from this rule.

-Religious organizations are not required to register with the government, but may do so in order to receive tax exemptions, the right to issue legally recognized marriage certificates, and other privileges.
+Religious organizations are not required to register with the government, but may do so to receive tax exemptions, the right to issue legally recognized marriage certificates, and other privileges.
 Foreign missionaries may operate in the country without special restrictions.

 Public schools may choose to include up to an hour of religious education per week; students are required to attend religious education courses pertaining to the religion that they profess.
 Many religious organizations operate private schools.

 The government allows religious organizations to broadcast programming on TV Tonga and Radio Tonga, officially with the restriction that they must limit their messaging to be "within the limits of the mainstream Christian tradition".
 Despite this restriction, in the past the Baháʼí Faith community has televised programming, although the community has since discontinued this program.
-As of 2017, there have been no reports of the government denying requests for air time from any religious organization.
+As of 2020, there have been no reports of the government denying requests for airtime from any religious organization.